 The consumer price index (CPI) in 1931 was 2.5. the Bureau of Statistics uses this CPI value to track inflation on a monthly basis.

-According to the Bureau of Statistics, the dollar experienced an average inflation rate of 4.46% per year.
-Prices in 2017 are 4276.0% higher than prices in 1931.
+According to the Bureau of Statistics consumer price index, the dollar experienced an average inflation rate of 4.46% per year.
+Prices in 2018 are 4354.8% higher than prices in 1931.

 |CPI in 1931||2.5|